dm3-org/dm3-spec/specification/message-transport-protocol.md

 * [Privacy Onion Routing Specification](privacy-specification.md): Specifies a protocol extension to enable privacy preserving onion routing.
 * [Spam Protection Specification](spam-protection-specification.md): Specifies additional methods, based on web3 technology, the prevent spam on the receiver's side.

-This document only describes the base protocol - the **_dm3_ Message Transport Protocol**.

 ### Profile Registry

 A general registry is needed where a **dm3** compatible app, service, or protocol can look up **dm3 profiles** of other users, containing

-* public keys,
+* Public keys,
-* links to delivery services, and
+* Links to delivery services, and
-* additional information (like spam reduction settings, other user preferences).
+* Additional information (like spam reduction settings, other user preferences).

 The **dm3** protocol uses **ENS** as general registry.
 The following text records are used for this purpose: